 - overly complicated words, like “utilize” where “use” would do

 - passive voice, which tends to slow readers down

-Hemingway is one of the more well-known of the copy editing web applications, probably because of its minimalist interface and memorable name, a nod to the Nobel Prize-winning author Ernest Hemingway.
+Hemingway has a minimalist interface and memorable name—a nod to the Nobel Prize-winning author Ernest Hemingway.
 Hemingway was famous for his unadorned prose.
 He eschewed adverbs and tended toward simple sentence structures.
 While his stories were complex, the language he used to tell them was not.

 The Hemingway app evaluates your prose for simplicity and ease of understanding.
 When you paste your text into its editor, it highlights:

 - adverbs, encouraging you to keep adverbs at less than 1.4 percent of your total word count.